DPDK/dpdk/doc/guides/prog_guide/rcu_lib.rst

 Applications can call ``rte_rcu_qsbr_get_memsize()`` to calculate the size of memory to allocate.
 This API takes a maximum number of reader threads, using this variable, as a parameter.
-Currently, a maximum of 1024 threads are supported.

 Further, the application can initialize a QS variable using the API ``rte_rcu_qsbr_init()``.